Skip to main content

 Every agent gets its own profile, its own keys, its own spend policy.
 If you reuse keys across agents 'because they are similar', a single key compromise blasts every agent at once.
 Spinning up a new agent profile takes one API call; the per-agent isolation is worth the minute it costs to do it correctly.

-Spend caps tuned by default, not by data
+Spend permission sized by guess, not by data

 Webhook signing secret never rotated

-An incident that leaks the signing secret means an attacker can forge webhooks that look like legitimate payment.confirmed events, which can trick your handler into delivering work that was never paid for.
-Rotate the signing secret on the same cadence as API keys (quarterly) or any time you suspect exposure.
-The dashboard supports a no-downtime rotation: enable a second secret, deploy the handler that accepts either, retire the old one.
+An incident that leaks the webhook secret means an attacker can forge webhooks that look like legitimate payment.received events, which can trick your handler into delivering work that was never paid for.
+Rotate the secret (webhooks.rotateSecret) on the same cadence as API keys (quarterly) or any time you suspect exposure, and always verify deliveries with webhooks.verify against the current secret.

 Audit logs that nobody reads